-- Bad breath, or halitosis, is characterized by an unpleasant odor of the mouth.
+- Bad breath, or halitosis, is characterized by an unpleasant odor in the mouth.

-- Causes of bad breath include food, tobacco products, poor dental hygiene, health problems, dry mouth, mouth infections, dental problems, or medications.
+- Causes of bad breath include food, tobacco products, poor dental hygiene, health problems, dry mouth, oral infections, dental problems, or medications.

 - Symptoms of bad breath include unpleasant odor or taste in the mouth, dry mouth, or white coating on the tongue.